ImDuck42/Live2D-ViewerTesting/README.md

 It includes a dynamic UI, multi-model support, a GitHub repository explorer for discovering new models, and a "What's New" changelog modal, all wrapped in a clean, responsive design.

 ---
+### <p style="color: red;">Since Pixi Live2D Display only works up to Pixi.js 6.5.10, this won't be updatable.
+If anyone has a version that works with Pixi.js 8.x, it'd be appreciated!</p>

+---

 ## Live Preview